 I have been playing the piano since very young and I have always had a fascination with sound, harmony and composition.
 I started composing in my mid teens and created numourous compositions with an electronic keyboard.
 I also started composing many piano compositions and I have released two piano albums since then.
 I am a multi-instrumentalist but my main instrument is the piano and of course my voice.
-Since completing GCSE and A-Level music, I have achieved a BMus degree in Electronic Music and now I am focusing on becoming an experimental musician and composer.
+Since completing GCSE and A-Level music, I have achieved a BMus degree in Electronic Music and now I am focusing on improving my skills as a music producer and composer.

 I started out very young being fascinated by sound.
 From an early age I would sit at the piano and listen to the sounds on the tv and try to copy them.
 In my early teens I was introduced to a Yamaha electronic keyboard and was fascinated by the ability to record different parts with different voices and then play them all at once.
 This was the beginnings of my experience with sequencing and composition.